 Although more research is needed, clinical evidence does support some of these claims.

-Eating vegetables rich in antioxidants can boost your immune system and may minimize inflammation.
+Eating vegetables rich in antioxidants and may minimize inflammation.
 Cauliflower, spinach, kale, and tomatoes are rich in free-radical binding antioxidants.
 They also contain more lysine than arginine, an amino acid ratio that’s important to suppressing herpes.

 Omega-3 fatty acids